sailro/EscapeFromTarkov-Trainer/README.md

 This trainer gives:
 - HUD (ammo left in chamber / magazine, fire mode).
-- Door unlocker (use keypad period).
+- Door unlocker (use keypad period, or setup your own key bindings with [trainer.ini](#sample-trainerini-configuration-file)).
 - Wallhack (you'll see players / bots / bosses with distinct colors through walls).
 - Exfiltration points (green for available points, yellow for others).
 - No recoil (off by default).